port-labs/port-docs/docs/build-your-software-catalog/custom-integration/api/ci-cd/github-workflow/guides/dora-metrics/dora-metrics.md

     - `PORT_CLIENT_ID` - [Port Client ID](/build-your-software-catalog/custom-integration/api/#get-api-token)
     - `PORT_CLIENT_SECRET` - [Port Client Secret](/build-your-software-catalog/custom-integration/api/#get-api-token)
     - `GH_PAT_CLASSIC` - [GitHub Personal Access Token (Classic)](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens#personal-access-tokens-classic).
-Ensure that the `read:org` and `repo`, scopes are set for the token to grant this action access to the repositories and teams the metrics are to be estimated for . [learn more].
+Ensure that the `read:org` and `repo`, scopes are set for the token to grant this action access to the repositories and teams the metrics are to be estimated for .

 ## Create Github workflow